Child and Teen Tobacco Use

 Kids who smoke have smoking-related health problems

-Cigarette smoking causes serious health problems among children and teens, including:
+Cigarette smoking causes serious health problems in children and teens.
+Regular teen smokers report problems such as:

 - More frequent headaches